 Products that promote themselves as operating with high energy efficiency tend to last longer than traditional products.
 They also save the consumer on operating and energy costs.
 Saving energy and money?
 It seems like a no-brainer for consumers.
 Look for products that are certified by Energy Star and start making the pledge to be more energy efficient!

 Our headquarters in Germany is operated by 100% wind energy.
-The materials our units are made from are recycled plastic and are 100% recyclable.
-When it comes to energy efficiency, our products, even our largest Airwasher, operates with less energy than a standard light bulb.
+The materials our units are made from our recycled plastic and are 100% recyclable.
+When it comes to energy efficiency, our products, even our largest Airwasher, operate with less energy than a standard light bulb.
 In every way we can, Venta is committed to reducing our carbon footprint.

 After blue, green truly is our favorite color.

-As we continue to strive towards these green practices, the benefits will also increase, creating positive impacts in communities, the economy, the environment, and overall health.
+As we continue to strive towards these green practices, the benefits will also increase, creating positive impacts on communities, the economy, the environment, and overall health.